-Notes:This chapter assumes familiarity with the chapter on Oracle Internet Directory concepts and architecture in Oracle Internet Directory Administrator's Guide.
+Notes:This chapter assumes familiarity with the chapter on Oracle Internet Directory concepts and architecture in Oracle Fusion Middleware Administrator's Guide for Oracle Internet Directory.
 It also assumes familiarity with the earlier chapters in this book, especially:

 Before configuring basic or advanced synchronization with Novell eDirectory or OpenLDAP, ensure that your environment meets the necessary synchronization requirements by following the instructions in "Verifying Synchronization Requirements".

 Note:To reconcile correctly, additions and deletions must be performed from only one of the synchronized directories.
 In other words, you can perform additions and deletions from Oracle Internet Directory or eDirectory/OpenLDAP, but not both.
 However, modifications can be performed from either directory.

 expressSyncSetup command to quickly establish synchronization between Oracle Internet Directory and Novell eDirectory or OpenLDAP.

 expressSyncSetup uses default settings to automatically perform all required configurations To use

 expressSyncSetup to synchronize with Novell eDirectory or OpenLDAP, refer to "Creating Import and Export Synchronization Profiles Using expressSyncSetup".

 When synchronizing multiple profiles from eDirectory or OpenLDAP to one Oracle Internet Directory container, you must filter out only the specific users to be reconciled to prevent the reconciliation process from inadvertently deleting users.
 You can filter out only the specific users to be reconciled by performing either of the following steps: